xdamman/ReplayLastGoal/README.md

 ## Audio Video Converter
 You need to have [ffmpeg 2.2x](https://ffmpeg.org/) installed on your machine.
 On a Mac, it's a piece of cake.
 Install brew and then do `brew install ffmpeg` and you are done.
 On Ubuntu, it's a pain.
-[Those instructions](https://gist.github.com/faleev/3435377) should help you.
+[This bash script](https://gist.github.com/xdamman/e4f713c8cd1a389a5917) should help you.

 ## Install